sananqsh/Findner/README.md

   GRANT ALL PRIVILEGES ON DATABASE yourdbname TO yourusername;
   ```

-  - Optional: Sometimes PostgreSQL is configured to disallow non-superusers from creating databases or schema, and you might need to modify these configurations to suit your needs, or alter your user role to super user:
+  > Sometimes PostgreSQL is configured to disallow non-superusers from creating databases or schema, and you might need to modify these configurations to suit your needs, or alter your user role to super user:

   ```sql
   ALTER USER yourusername WITH SUPERUSER